Food marketing to children

 - Companies have resources to influence children’s food choices that parents do not have, like cartoon characters, great music, celebrities, contests, games, and toy give-aways.

 Responsible food marketing to children

 Food and beverage companies, restaurants, retail stores, schools, broadcasters, and other entertainment companies should market foods responsibly to children.
 The table below outlines some of the key steps toward responsible marketing to children.

 1. Federal Trade Commission.
-Marketing Food to Children and Adolescents: A Review of Industry Expenditures, Activities, and Self-Regulation.
-Washington, DC: Federal Trade Commission, 2008.
+A Review of Food Marketing Children and Adolescents: Follow-Up Report.
+Washington, DC: Federal Trade Commission, 2012.

 2. Institute of Medicine.
 Food Marketing to Children: Threat or Opportunity?Washington, DC: National Academies Press, 2006.